BrainlessDip/Auto-ReactionBot/README.md

-# Auto Reactor Bot (Telegram)
+# Auto ReactorBot

 #### Project Status: <span style="color:#12b886">Active<span>

 ## Overview
-This bot automatically reacts to messages in your Telegram group.
-Contributions for new features are welcome.
+This bot automatically reacts to messages in your Telegram group, allowing you to customize reaction for each user Contributions for new features are welcome!

 ## Usage Instructions
-1. Add `@AutoReactionRoBot` to your Telegram group.
+1. Add [@AutoReactionRoBot](https://t.me/AutoReactionRoBot) to your Telegram group.
 2. The bot is now ready to use.
 Enjoy!

 ## Commands